chiaracapuano/Parsing-XML-file/README.md

 # Parsing-XML-file
-Parse an XML file into a dictionary, using Python
+Parse an XML file into a dictionary, using Python.
+The datafile used is Library.xml (https://www.py4e.com/code3/tracks/).